aimotive-legacy/planning_assignment/INSTALL.md

     the model files used by the simulation are only downloaded once.
 Change `/PATH/TO/A/LOCAL/DIRECTORY` to a valid path on your file system in the command above.
     - Starting the simulator for the first time takes a few minutes, as it is downloading model files.
 Please be patient.
- - You can now connect to the simulator on localhost:11345.
-Optionally compile and run the sample client (see the code above)
+ - You can now connect to the simulator on localhost:11345
+ - Optionally compile and run the sample client (see the code above)
+ - Optionally install Gazebo client on your local machine and run `gzclient` to watch the simulation visualisation

 Please check out the Gazebo Docker tutorial for more information on using this setup: https://hub.docker.com/_/gazebo/